-Current Exchange Rule 402(i)(4) provides that securities deemed appropriate for options trading include shares or other securities ("Exchange Traded Fund Shares" or "ETFs") that represent certain types of interests,6 including interests in certain specific trusts that hold
+Current Exchange Rule 402(i)(4) provides that securities deemed appropriate for options trading include shares or other securities ("Exchange Traded Fund Shares" or "ETFs") that

-The Exchange notes that its affiliate options exchanges, Miami International Securities Exchange, LLC ("MIAX") and MIAX Sapphire, LLC ("MIAX Sapphire"), submitted (or will submit) substantively similar proposals.
+3 The Exchange notes that its affiliate options exchanges, Miami International Securities Exchange, LLC ("MIAX") and MIAX Sapphire, LLC ("MIAX Sapphire"), submitted (or will submit) substantively similar proposals.
 The Exchange notes that all the rules of Chapter III of MIAX, including MIAX Rules 307 and 309, are incorporated by reference into the MIAX Pearl and MIAX Sapphire rulebooks.
-The Exchange also notes that all of the rules of Chapter III of MIAX, including MIAX Rules 307 and 309, and the rules of Chapter IV of the MIAX, including MIAX Rule 402, are incorporated by reference into the MIAX Emerald, LLC ("MIAX Emerald") rulebook.
+The Exchange also notes that all of the rules of Chapter III of MIAX, including MIAX Rules 307, and the rules of Chapter IV of the MIAX, including MIAX Rule 402, are incorporated by reference into the MIAX Emerald, LLC ("MIAX Emerald") rulebook.

-On May 23, 2024, the Securities and Exchange Commission (the "Commission") approved proposals by NYSE Arca, Inc., The Nasdaq Stock Market LLC, and Cboe BZX Exchange, Inc. to list and trade the shares of 8 ether-based commodity-based trust shares and trust units.
-See Securities Exchange Act Release No. 100224 (May 23, 2024), 89 FR 46937 (May 30, 2024) (Order Granting Accelerated Approval of Proposed Rule Changes, as Modified by Amendments Thereto, To List and Trade Shares of Ether-Based Exchange-Traded Products) ("Ether ETP Approval Order").
+4 On May 23, 2024, the Securities and Exchange Commission (the "Commission") approved proposals by NYSE Arca, Inc., The Nasdaq Stock Market LLC, and Cboe BZX Exchange, Inc. to list and trade the shares of 8 ether-based commodity-based trust shares and trust units.
+See Securities Exchange Act Release No. 100224 (May 23, 2024), 89 FR 46937 (May 30, 2024) (Order Granting Accelerated Approval of Proposed Rule Changes, as Modified by Amendments Thereto, To List and Trade Shares of Ether-Based Exchange-Traded Products)("Ether ETP Approval Order").

-See Securities Exchange Act Release No. 102797 (April 9, 2025)(Self-Regulatory Organizations; Cboe Exchange, Inc.; Notice of Filing of Amendment No. 1 and Order Granting Accelerated Approval of a Proposed Rule Change, as Modified by Amendment No. 1, to Permit the Listing and Trading of Options on Shares of the Fidelity Ethereum Fund) ("Cboe Ether Approval Order").
+5 See Securities Exchange Act Release No. 102797 (April 9, 2025)(Self-Regulatory Organizations; Cboe Exchange, Inc.; Notice of Filing of Amendment No. 1 and Order Granting Accelerated Approval of a Proposed Rule Change, as Modified by Amendment No. 1, to Permit the Listing and Trading of Options on Shares of the Fidelity Ethereum Fund)("Cboe Ether Approval Order").